osmus/tileservice/README.md

 With this architecture, the division of service is as follows:

 **Provided by OSMUS**:
 1. Best-effort continuously-rendered planet updates in [PMtiles](https://docs.protomaps.com/pmtiles/) format, on an update cycle of approximately 4 hours.
-Service is not garaunteed, and updates may be delayed in the event of failures or during maintenance periods.
+Service is not guaranteed, and updates may be delayed in the event of failures or during maintenance periods.
 2. Requester-pays access to an s3 bucket with the planet file in the us-east-2 (Ohio) AWS zone.
 In the requester-pays architecture, OSMUS pays the cost of s3 storage, while the requester pays for all egress traffic from the bucket.

 **Required by the user**: